majrdotapp/com/hiring/active/senior-fullstack-engineer.md

 * 5+ years of professional software development experience
 * A passion for building great products that make users happy
+* Good communication skills and spirit of collaboration
 * High degree of ownership and a track record of launching features in a fast-paced environment
 * Experience with our stack (Typescript, React, Node.js, GraphQL, Postgres)
 * Knowledge of modern web application architecture